gu-fan/riv.vim/README.rst

-It is for people either want to reading documents in a clear way, or writing documents in a neat way, or manage documents in a wiki way.
+It is for people either want to reading documents in a clear way, or writing documents in a neat way, or managing documents in a wiki way.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html